dvptl68/GUICalculator/README.md

 # GUICalculator

-This is a simple GUI calculator developed in Java.
+A simple GUI calculator developed in Java.
 It utilizes [Java Swing Framework](https://en.wikipedia.org/wiki/Swing_(Java)) for the GUI, and [recursive-descent parsing](https://en.wikipedia.org/wiki/Recursive_descent_parser) for calculations.

 ## How to use it: